Bears to play against 49ers without linebacker Khalil Mack | WTOP

 The Bears will have outside linebacker Robert Quinn back in the lineup this week after he missed the game with Tampa Bay.
 Quinn was activated from the reserve/COVID-19 list, along with tackle Elijah Wilkinson.

+“For Rob (Quinn), with the whole COVID ordeal, glad that he’s back healthy,” Gipson said.
+“I know that Khalil’s going to be healthy and he’s working hard to do whatever that he has to do to get back, so as far as opportunity, it’s just it is what it is, it’s an opportunity.

+“I have to take advantage of it and I’m going to go out there and give it my all, and try to meet the standard that those guys have set.”

-The Bears also announced tackle Germain Ifedi had been placed on the COVID-19 list.
+The Bears also announced tackle Germain Ifedi was placed on the COVID-19 list.
 Ifedi was on injured reserve at the time due to a knee injury.

 Defensive end Akiem Hicks, return man Jakeem Grant and safety Tashaun Gipson are all questionable for Sunday’s games.
 Hicks (groin) and Gipson (hip) missed last week’s game.